copycatchiller/shoulditakethecredit/faq/_posts/2017-11-20-restaurants-for-dates.md

 ---
 layout: post
-title: What are the best places to eat out on a date?
+title: What are the best places to eat on a date?
 author:
   display_name: Daniel
   first_name: Daniel